TicketsBot/docs/src/setup/panels.md

 Input which of your Staff Teams you would like to handle this particular type of ticket.

 ### Large Image URL
 Input a URL link to an image here, it will display **underneath the welcome message**.
+- *File path MUST end in .png - easy trick is to send the image as a message in a discord channel, then right click the message and choose "Copy Link."
+Paste link into the input.*

 ### Small Image URL
 Input a URL link to an image here, it will display to the **right of the welcome message**.
+- *File path MUST end in .png - easy trick is to send the image as a message in a discord channel, then right click the message and choose "Copy Link."
+Paste link into the input.*

 ## Completion